Medires Publishers - Article

 With every new environment, the algorithm selects an optimal self-state which takes over the individual.
 There is a momentary disorientation in the dissociative gaps between consecutive self-states.

+In other words: the continuity of memory, identity, and personality is a myth or, at best, a convenient and idealized abstraction.
 Self-states are anxiolytic and therapy is anxiogenic.
 But gradually, therapy helps the client evolve a new algorithm which selects for self-states which are less self-defeating or self-destructive and more functional.

 References